September 1, 2017 - December 1, 2017

 You can apply for a grant every year, however, you can only apply for an equipment grant once every three years.
 The exception is for applicants under the age of 16 as they can apply for an equipment grant every two years.

 Yes.
 Every athlete must submit a new application each year.
-The application changes and we are unable to copy information from the previous year’s application to the current one.
-Additionally, addresses change, athletes achieve new and amazing things, and we want to know how your CAF grant was able to help you achieve your goals each year.
+Updated information is needed each year and as athletes achieve new and amazing things, we want to know how CAF grants helped them achieve their goals.

 No. CAF’s mission is to provide opportunities and support to individuals with physical challenges to participate in physical fitness and competitive athletics and our grant program reflects that mission by evaluating each application on it’s individual merit.